 West Suffolk Arts Centre CIC (WSAC) was founded in 2004 by artist, writer and historian Leigh Driver, as a loose collective of practicing visual and literary artists committed to sharing their ideas and expertise with anyone who was interested!

-Now in its 14th year the organisation is led by a dedicated team of volunteer directors with the recovery and harnessing of creativity at the heart of everything we do.
-Operating as creative producers, cultural project curators and as a peripatetic art school (including online courses delivered via webinars) WSAC is committed to developing new ways to promote engagement with the arts for all.
+Now in its 15th year the organisation is led by a dedicated team of volunteer directors with the recovery and harnessing of creativity at the heart of everything we do.
+Operating as creative producers, cultural project curators and as a peripatetic art school (including online courses) WSAC is committed to developing new ways to promote engagement with the arts for all.

-As specialists in developing bespoke learning experiences, along with a proven track record in working alongside communities to successfully deliver multi-layered arts projects, WSAC has offered a wide range of high quality creative opportunities in village halls, community centres and even domestic kitchens.
+As specialists in developing bespoke learning experiences, along with a proven track record in working alongside communities to co-create and successfully deliver multi-layered arts projects, WSAC has offered a wide range of high quality creative opportunities in town squares, pubs, village halls, community centres and even domestic kitchens.

 In the early 1980s, Leigh trained in Fine Arts at the Hertfordshire College of Art and Design under the excellent supervision of Graham Boyd.
 It was at this time she met professional photographer, and fellow WSAC director, Paul Cotter.